Increasing Audiobook Engagement 150% Through Native Playback Design

 User evidence: "Audio stops when I lock my phone" appeared in 64% of negative App Store reviews

-Impact: Users expect to lock their phone and keep listening (like every other audio app), but instead playback stops, creating immediate frustration visible in session recordings.
+Impact: Users expect to lock their phone and keep listening, but instead, playback stops, creating immediate frustration visible in session recordings.
 Based on industry benchmarks, fixing this could improve first-month retention by 40-55% (users currently abandon when they realize the app doesn't work as expected), cut support tickets 50% (this single issue drives most complaints), and make the app usable for real-world listening.
 Without this, we're asking users to drain their battery and keep their screen active for hours, which explains why it's the #1 complaint and biggest retention barrier.

 2. Chapter navigation/scrubbing